-Vintage gelatin silverprint by the photographer, printed in 1983, format 47x33cm (on 58x49cm), signed in the margin, stamped on the reverse.
+Vintage gelatin silverprint by the photographer, printed in 1983, format 47x33cm (on 58x49cm), in wooden frame 70x60cm with museum glass, signed in the margin, stamped on the reverse.

 ‘Art is art- and everything else is everything else’, American purist painter Ad Reinhardt once said.
 You can say the same about the photography by Steef Zoetmulder, though he is in no sense a photographic purist.

 We could describe his photographic work as lyrical and symbolic.
 It is photo art, pre-eminently.
 The geometrical structure of his images, their constructive character, their directness and their lack of superfluous frills, the contrast of black and white, are all features that we also find in the work of Lászlo Moholy-Nagy, Man Ray and Herbert Bayer, the great pioneers of art photography, and in the work of Otto Steinert.

 Subjective photography’s emergence as a typical postwar phenomenon can be put down to the exhibition which Otto Steinert organized in Saarbrücken in 1951 under the title ‘Subjektive Fotografie I’.
 Thanks to this excellent travelling exhibition the term became common currency both in Germany and elsewhere.

 As early as the late thirties, however, Steef Zoetmulder was expressing the opinion that photography stood a chance of becoming ‘art’ only if it gave leeway for subjectivity in its content too.
 In that period, Zoetmulder’s work was to be seen in all the main group exhibits of European photography; it was thus a matter of course that Steinert asked him to participate in the Saarbrücken exhibition of 1951.